yuehanwang17mcp/big-data-spring2018/handouts/beginning_of_class.md

 If you have not changed any files, or you have already committed your changes to your own forked repository, you will get a message informing you that everything is up to date.

 If Git tells you you have modified files in the step above, you need to stage and commit those changes to your personal fork, then push them.
-This is required in order to prep for a fetch from the main repo.
-This process should be starting to feel familiar...

 ```sh
 # Tell git which files need to be committed to your repository.